 Qualitätswein is an improvement on table wine because it focuses on standards and excellence.
 To qualify as Qualitätswein, a riesling wine must come from one of the 13 designated wine-growing regions of Germany, collectively known as “Anbaugebieten,” and the specific region must be indicated on the bottle’s label.

-These grapes are typically harvested at a lower ripeness and allowed to go through chaptalization, the process of adding sugar to the nonfermented grape juice to boost the wine’s alcohol content.
-A riesling wine must reach at least 7% ABV to be classified as Qualitätswein.
+These grapes are typically harvested at a lower ripeness and allowed to go through chaptalization, the process of adding sugar to nonfermented grape juice to boost the wine’s alcohol content.
 In general, Qualitätswein wines range from bone-dry to semi-sweet.

 Prädikatswein is a step up from Qualitätswein and refers to high-quality wines with specific attributes.
 This classification is reserved for Germany’s top-tier wines, whether they be completely dry, half-dry, semi-sweet or super sweet dessert wines.
-Prädikatswein wines must come from one of the approved German wine regions and are not permitted to go through chaptalization.
+Prädikatswein wines must come from one of the 13 approved German wine regions and aren’t permitted to go through chaptalization.

 What Are the Best Riesling Wines?